-Our Black Beans are grown on two different family farms in Oregon depending on season and availability- one in Medford and the other in Milton-Freewater.
+Our Black Beans are grown on two family farms in Oregon depending on season and availability- one in Medford and the other in Milton-Freewater.
 They are a variety called Eclipse.
 As these beans are smaller than typical black beans, they take less time to cook.

 A one-cup serving of black beans has about 15 grams of protein (equivalent to the amount in 2 ounces of chicken or salmon) and 15 grams of fiber.
 Black beans are a good source of copper, manganese, vitamin B1, phosphorus, protein, magnesium, and iron.